jackocnr/intl-tel-input/README.md

 **preferredCountries**
 Type: `Array` Default: `[]`
 Specify the countries to appear at the top of the list.
-Note that this option is not compatible with the new country search feature, and as such will be phased out.
+Note that this option is not compatible with the `countrySearch` feature, and so that needs to be disabled for this to work.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--preferredcountries) (using the React component).

 **showFlags**
 Type: `Boolean` Default: `true`